 § Is there an an Android version of Jitsi?

-Yes, but it is still in an early alpha stage.
+Yes, but it is still in an early alpha stage and further development has been put on hold until further notice.
 A lot of the user interface is not yet implemented.
 You can find the apk on the Download page.
-We expect an usable release in 2014.

 § Is there an iPhone/iPad version of Jitsi?